-Magic Johnson takes over the Lakers, ousts Mitch Kupchak and Jim Buss in stunning front-office shakeup
+Magic Johnson takes over as Lakers president of basketball operations in stunning front-office shakeup

 “Jim loves the Lakers,” Jeanie Buss said in the team’s statement.
 “Although he will no longer be responsible for basketball personnel decisions, he is an owner of this team and we share the same goal: returning the Lakers to the level of greatness our father demanded.
 Our fans deserve no less.”

-In the process, she also jettisoned Kupchak, who had been with the organization in one form or another for nearly 36 years, winning two NBA championships as a Lakers player and serving as the architect of four more as the team’s general manager since 2000.
+In the process, she also jettisoned Kupchak, who had been with the organization in one form or another for nearly 36 years, winning two NBA championships as a Lakers player (and Johnson’s teammate) and serving as the architect of four more as the team’s general manager since 2000.

 “We are grateful for the many contributions Mitch has made to the Lakers over the years and we wish him all the best,” she said in the team’s statement.